 The differences between the systems

-The Exo terra monsoon is an excellent choice when you want to mist your tank automatically with a system that is built well and easy to set up.
-Sure there are some differences as I just mentioned, but overall, it does a great job in keeping your frogs comfortable.
+The Exo terra monsoon is an excellent choice when you want to mist your tank automatically with a system that is well made and easy to set up.

 Zoo Med Repti Rain Misting System

 - Programmable misting unit for terrariums, bird cages, aviaries or indoor gardens.